 Green apples or red apples?
 What kinds do you like best for snacking, cooking, and baking?
 I eat an apple most days and my favorites are those with a good balance of tart and sweet, like Honeycrisp or Pink Lady apples.
-Apples are one of my top healthy choices when I’m craving something sweet.
+Apples are one of my top healthy choices when I’m craving something sweet like this sweet bread.

-Julia loves tart green apples.
+My kids love tart green apples.
 I enjoy snacking on a green apple once in a while, but mostly Granny Smiths are my apple of choice for baking.
-Whenever I’m peeling apples for a recipe, Julia always asks to eat the skins.
-This time, as I was taking these photos she kept asking, “Can I eat the peel yet, Mom?”

-To make this Greek Yogurt Apple-Cinnamon Bread, you start by peeling and chopping one apple.
+To make this Apple Bread, you start by peeling and chopping one apple.
 Then you toss the apple pieces with cinnamon and brown sugar.
 While you prepare the batter, the apples start to release their juices which combine with the cinnamon-sugar to make a sweet syrup over the apples.

 Meanwhile, you’ll whisk the dry ingredients together in a bowl: white whole wheat flour, all purpose flour, baking powder, baking soda and salt.
 In a mixer bowl, combine a cup of Greek yogurt with some applesauce and honey.
 Then mix in two eggs and a little vanilla, followed by some melted butter.
 With your mixer on low, you’ll mix in the dry ingredients until just barely combined.
 You want to be really careful not to over-mix the batter at this step.
 Lastly, those cinnamon-sugar apples get folded in and you top the batter in the pan with a walnut and oat streusel before baking.
 As the bread bakes your kitchen will be filled with the delicious smell of apples and cinnamon.
 Delish!